emaanjiv519/catsnrats/README.md

     - Use arrow keys to move the rat
     - Use the spacebar to start the game

- Acknoledgements
+  Acknowledgements

   We'd like to thank our professor and peers for their guidance and feedback throughout this project.
 Resources like StackOverflow, Youtube tutorials, and the Pygame documentation helped us overcome challenges and bring this game to life.